Horses in Cuba: Since the 20th century

 In 1906, while Cuba was under U.S. government, the Cuban Racing Association attempted to introduce equestrian sport as a tourist activity for bettors and breeders.
 Curly Brown's Oriental Park racecourse opened in Havana in 1915, but in the midst of World War I, it struggled to function, despite efforts to attract wealthy tourists.
-It did, however, attract a few wealthy American racehorse owners, who were able to take advantage of the legal authorization to drink alcohol even when it was forbidden.
-Due to poor management, the racecourse deteriorated, the 1925 racing season being narrowly saved by a Canadian-born businessman, John McEntee Bowman.
+It did, however, attract a few wealthy American racehorse owners, who were able to take advantage of the legal authorization to drink alcohol in Cuba even while Prohibition was enforced in the United States.
+Due to poor management, the racecourse deteriorated, the 1925 racing season was narrowly saved by a Canadian-born businessman, John McEntee Bowman.

 In the 1940s, Cuba was home to around one horse for every seven inhabitants.
 There is no specific state support for breeding.
 In 1961, based on FAO data, the horse population in Cuba was estimated at 400 000 head.
 Estimates of the horse population at the end of the 20th century vary, but all point to a sharp decline in the horse population during the 1980s, probably due to increasing access to motor vehicles and urbanization.
 Agreements with the Soviet Union guaranteed the import of tractors, motor vehicles and parts at low cost, limiting the use of animals.
 By 1990, the number of horses had fallen to around 235 000.